-So in the way we drive our cars, exercise, do our laundry, or just go shopping, every single citizen, no matter how far from the ocean, also has a part in the microplastics in the ocean.
+So when we drive our cars, do sport, do our laundry or simply go shopping, every single citizen, no matter how far away from the sea, has a share in the microplastics in the ocean.

 Consequences of microplastics in the sea

-Whether large or small plastic parts - does not really matter.
-Because even the large plastic parts, such as bags or bottles eventually decompose into secondary microplastics in the sea.
-Every year, about 8 million more tons of plastic waste end up in the ocean, eventually to be found in the 5 huge Trash swirls circling on our oceans.
+Whether large or small pieces of plastic - it doesn't really matter.
+After all, even large pieces of plastic, such as bags or bottles, eventually decompose into secondary microplastics in the sea.
+Every year, around 8 million more tons of plastic waste end up in the sea, eventually ending up in the 5 huge Garbage swirls circling on our oceans.

 According to studies, by 2050 we will have as many plastic particles and microplastics in the sea as fish.
 Our behavior will not remain without consequences.

 Consequences of microplastics for the environment